pmatatias/robobo/qa_robocall/qa_prompt.md

 - Assign the corresponding `weight` (as listed)
 - Provide a concise, evidence-based `justification` (1–2 sentences) referencing the transcript
 - Ensure **all parameters are always included** in your output — even if not applicable
+- **Use the start and end times of each turn (from the formatted transcript) to analyze timing-related criteria, such as response speed, hold duration, and interruptions.**

 If a **Zero Tolerance Violation** is detected:
 - Immediately stop the evaluation